How Many Seconds In 5 Minutes

 A Deeper Dive: The History of Time Measurement

 The standardization of time measurement, however, is a much more recent development.
-The precise definition of the second, as outlined earlier, is a product of 20th-century advancements in atomic physics.
+Also, the precise definition of the second, as outlined earlier, is a product of 20th-century advancements in atomic physics.
 Before the advent of atomic clocks, the second was defined based on the Earth's rotation, which proved less precise due to variations in the Earth's spin.
 The current atomic definition provides an incredibly stable and accurate standard for timekeeping, essential for numerous scientific and technological applications.

 The Significance of Precise Timekeeping: Applications Across Disciplines